The CTB Quality Standard

 3. Equipment regulations

 The dive center should follow procedures that ensure that only certified clients can rent diving equipment.
-Diving equipment should be maintained and inspected on a regular basis and air-fill compressors (from supplier or own air-fill compressors) must be certified by a qualified agency at least 4 times a year.
+Diving equipment should be maintained and inspected on a regular basis and must be certified by a qualified agency.

 4. Staff documentation